lewdry/lewdry/README.md

-Hi, I’m **Lewis**, I’m an undercover librarian interested in wood, web apps and data.
+Hi, I’m **Lewis**, an undercover librarian interested in wood, web apps and data.

 Passionate about open source data, odd nostalgia and simple colour schemes.